yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 But in others, the difference is less noticeable.
 If you only have 2GB of VRAM and 8GB of RAM, the sacrifice may be worth it.

-Right now this is done using the CPU, but GPU acceleration is planned for the future.
+This is currently done using the CPU, but GPU acceleration is planned for the future.
 We also hope to add an option to use BC7 in the future to provide a higher quality experience.

 Keep in mind that {{< gh-hovercard "10398" "ASTC recompression" >}} only works on ASTC textures, so the actual VRAM usage reduction will depend on the game.
 Not every resource held in VRAM is ASTC.